“You never get credit for the disasters you avert,” Technology forecaster Paul Saffo told the New York Times in 2013.

 “You mean to tell me that all they have to do is add to a circuit.
 I ain’t buying it brother, and if I were you, I wouldn’t buy it either.
 I wouldn’t go out into the world naked with the beliefs of some egghead.
 We all have to prepare for this, in one way or another, we must prepare.”

 News reports stated that hardware engineers and other electrical engineers were working on the problem, but they’re not sure they’ll have a workable in time.
 We knew the line: “For every problem there is a solution,” but when you’re in the midst of hysteria, lines like, “This was a man-made problem that requires a man-made solution” provide no comfort.
 We all know that tangled within mankind is a ratio of geniuses who not only know how to propose solutions, but they know how to apply and implement them.
-We know this, but humans suffer from an ever-present inferiority complex that suggests no mere mortal can resolve the crisis like this one.
-We know this because no self-respecting science fiction writer would ever be so lazy as to suggest that a mortal, whether they be a military leader with a blood lust who wants to detonate a warhead on the monster, a policeman who believes that a bullet can kill him, or an egotistical scientist can resolve this particular dystopian dilemma.
+We know this, but humans suffer from an ever-present inferiority complex that suggests no mere mortal can resolve a crisis like this one.
+We know this because no self-respecting science fiction writer would ever be so lazy as to suggest that a mortal, whether they be a military leader with a blood lust who wants to detonate a warhead on the monster, a policeman who believes that a bullet can kill it, or an egotistical scientist can resolve this particular dystopian dilemma.